seth-brown/describe/README.md

 5. Test that describe is working:

-	`$ echo "1\n2\n3\n4" | describe`
+	`$ echo "1\n2\n3\n4" | ./describe`

 ### Usage:

 `describe` accepts numerical data in column form, i.e. delimited by newline characters.

-As an example consider the following data file with two columns of comma seperated values:
+As an example, consider the following data file with two columns of comma seperated values:

 ```
 1e-10,3